 • Keep your DTI ratio low.
 A DTI ratio higher than 45% usually comes with a higher PMI premium.

 • Ask the seller to pay a lump-sum PMI premium.
 Consider using a seller concession to make a lump-sum PMI payment.
-You might end up needing cash for the other costs, but you’d have a lower monthly mortgage payment.
+You might end up needing cash for your other costs, but you’d have a lower monthly mortgage payment.

 • Avoid lender-paid mortgage insurance.
 Taking a higher interest rate so your lender pays your mortgage insurance upfront may keep your out-of-pocket costs low at the closing table.
 However, you’re stuck with the higher rate for the life of the loan.

 • Check your home equity regularly.
-You can ask to cancel PMI once you’ve reached 20% equity.
+You can ask to cancel PMI once you’ve reached 20% home equity.
 You might have to pay for a home appraisal, but it’s worth it if home prices are booming in your neighborhood.

 FHA mortgage insurance

-• Make at least a 6% down payment.
-The annual MIP is slightly lower when you make at least a 6% down payment.
+• Make at least a 5% down payment.
+The annual MIP is slightly lower when you make at least a 5% down payment.
+On a $300,000 loan, that could save you $150/year or $12.50/month.

 • Choose a shorter loan term.
 If you can afford the payments of a 15-year mortgage term, you can reduce your monthly MIP premium by quite a bit.